abachurin/2048/aws.md

+The below is a useful instruction i wrote for another client for another project.
+Will keep it here just in case.

 ### Running the Bot in AWS

 You can find current public IP address at EC2 instance page in AWS.
 Use **http**, without "s", to access it.
 The EC2 instance is usually permanently open, so the address doesn't change.
 If it fails/stops/not working for any reason - you have to retrace the Deplyment steps (described below) from some point, then check the new public IP address.